rkkocheran/project_feederwatch_TN/README.md

 All data was retrieved from https://feederwatch.org/explore/raw-dataset-requests/, which holds records of all submitted observations.
 Datasets are available as .CSV files and range in size from 380 MB - 1.3 GB.

 The Project Feederwatch Data Dictionary is also available at https://feederwatch.org/explore/raw-dataset-requests/.

+This project is also available on Tableau Public at https://public.tableau.com/app/profile/rachel.kocheran.